 Ultimately, the Connecticut Freedom Trail will comprise of at least one site in each of Connecticut’s 169 towns.
 Included on the Trail are sites associated with the Amistad Case of 1839-1842; buildings reported to have been used on the Underground Railroad; and gravesites, monuments, homes and buildings associated with the heritage and movement towards freedom of Connecticut’s African American citizens.
 Administration of the Trail is the responsibility of the Connecticut Commission on Culture & Tourism and the Amistad Committee, Inc. of New Haven.

-Explore our site further for more information, including a Connecticut Freedom Trail Fact Sheet; information on How to List Your Property on the Connecticut Freedom Trail; and an explanation of the Nomination Process.
+Explore our site further for more information, including information on How to List Your Property on the Connecticut Freedom Trail and the Full Application.
+A Letter of Inquiry stating the rational for the inclusion of the property to the Connecticut Freedom Trail is the first step.

-For more information on the Connecticut Freedom Trail, contact Karin Peterson at 860-256-2760 or email@example.com.
+For more information on the Connecticut Freedom Trail, contact Todd Levine at 860-256-2759 or firstname.lastname@example.org.